wrightben/texas-holdem/Deal.md

 # Dealing Cards

-The requirement: Get a list of 7 unique random numbers between 0-51.
-The actual problem: To a non-programmer, or a programmer who thinks in OO terms, one might ask for a function that *deals 7 cards*.
-For 10 years, I've been fascinated by issues like this one—The thinking and communicating one more than the programming one.
+A communication problem: To a non-programmer, or a programmer who thinks in OO terms, one might ask for a function that *deals 7 cards*.
+The programming requirement: Get a list of 7 unique random numbers between 0-51.

 ```
 var deal = function( cards ) {